diez/diez/examples/site/README.md

-# diezjs.org
+# diez.org

-The official website for Diez.js
+The official website for Diez.

 ## Getting started